Complete guide to Swiss cheese plant care

 With these relatively fast growers, you could end up with leaves that grow up to three feet wide.
 In the wild, some plants can routinely tower up to 20 metres high.
 They’re definitely deserving of their Latin name; 'monstera deliciosa', or 'delicious monster'.

 Swiss cheese plants come in several eclectic varieties.
 Chaz's lush leaves boast the classic cheese plant charm, while Wallace the monstera adansonii is smaller but equally dashing.
-Ziggy the variegated monstera is a rare beauty thanks to the bold, pale splashes on his variegated leaves.
+Occasionally, we get a very limited stock of rare variegated monsteras like Ziggy who has bold, pale splashes on his variegated leaves, or Aurora the 'Thai constellation' monstera who's dappled leaves are equally beautiful.

 Are Swiss cheese plants easy to care for?